Leamington F.C.: Ground

 The club initially played at Tachbrook Road, which was later renamed the Windmill Ground after the adjacent Windmill pub.
 The ground had previously been used by Leamington Town, but had been sold to Coventry City for £1,739 6s 8d when the club folded in 1937, with Coventry using it as the home ground of their 'A' team.
 However, the ground was bought by Lockheed after World War II and covered terracing was built to complement the existing seated stand.
 Floodlights were installed in 1965, having previously been used at Maine Road.
 Capacity was gradually expanded to 5,000, of which 1,600 was under cover and 440 seated.

 During the 1983–84 season the ground was sold to the AC Lloyd property development company despite the club trying to buy the site.
 Plans to build a new ground were unsuccessful, as were efforts to move to the Edmonscote Athletics Stadium.
 As a result, the club went into abeyance, with the last match at the Windmill Ground being played on 16 April 1988, a 2–2 draw with Walsall Wood in front of 500 spectators.
 Despite the club's status, a group of supporters purchased land on Harbury Lane in nearby Whitnash, which was turned into football pitches from 1993.
 After being officially opened in 1999 as the New Windmill Ground, the club started playing again in 2000.
 Floodlights, seats and the PA system were taken from Oxford United's Manor Ground, which closed in 2001.
 In July 2021 a new 198-seat stand was opened, named after life president and former chairman Mick Brady.

 The club were to move to a new 5,000-capacity stadium at Europa Way at the start of the 2022–23 season.
-Land was purchased in January 2019 and construction was expected to begin in autumn 2020, however it has since been delayed and as of September 2025 the ground is still bare.
-The £6 million ground will include an artificial pitch, conference and hospitality facilities and a gym.
+Land was purchased in January 2019 and construction was expected to begin in autumn 2020, however it has since been delayed and as of January 2019 the ground is still bare.
+The £6 million ground would include an artificial pitch, conference and hospitality facilities and a gym.